MoonstoneStudios/WakaSkies/CONTRIBUTING.md

 ## Bug Fixes and Optimizations
 Most bug fixes and code optimizations do not need an Issue created.
 Please make a PR and state the changes made and how it makes the code better.
+If you fixed a problem from someone's bug report, please link to the Issue.

 ## Discoverd a Bug?
 Please make an Issue and provide as much information as you can.